ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/226313 Gas Piping for Laboratory and Healthcare Facilities.md

 6. Perform pneumatic pressure tests using dry nitrogen gas.
 Hold pressure for a minimum of 4 hours without pressure drop on test gauge.
 7. Provide 1 manday (8 hours) manufacturer's installation and startup assistance at the work site to make final checkout, conduct acceptance test, and certify that all vacuum-insulated pipe and accessories are properly installed, operable and ready for use.
 1. EXECUTION
-1. Underground Piping Installation**
-   1. Trench Excavation:
+1. Underground Piping Installation*   1.
+Trench Excavation:
       1. Excavate trenches so that piping may be laid correctly on line and grade.
 Remove any large rocks or other debris encountered in the excavation and dispose of appropriately.
    1. Excavate to a sufficient depth and width to provide adequate room for construction and installation of the work except that the width of the trench from the pipe invert to a point 12 inches above the top of the pipe shall not be greater than 30 inches.
    1. Where it is impossible to maintain proper line and grade, excavate below grade and replace the bedding with compacted sand.